 Just to be clear, humans have been consuming terpenes found in plants and fruits for hundreds of years.
 Only more recently has science discovered terpenes’ powerful capabilities.

-A 2018 study out of the University of Eastern Finland that examined present terpenes in cannabis and hops found that “terpenes’ medicinal properties are supported by numerous in vitro, animal and clinical trials and show anti-inflammatory, antioxidant, analgesic, anticonvulsive, antidepressant, anxiolytic, anticancer, antitumor, neuroprotective, anti-mutagenic, anti-allergic, antibiotic and anti-diabetic attributes, among others.”
+A 2018 study out of the University of Eastern Finland that examined present terpenes in cannabis and hops found that “terpenes’ beneficial properties are supported by numerous in vitro, animal and clinical trials and show soothing, supportive attributes.”
 Because of their low toxicity, terpenes are already being used as food and beauty additives.

-Common terpenes include Limonene (possessing a lemony scent), that’s known to help aid in anxiety and depression, Pinene (possessing a piney scent), that’s known to help alleviate pain, asthma, ulcers and anxiety, and others that your nose likely comes across daily in common perfumes and colognes.
+Common terpenes include Limonene (possessing a lemony scent), that’s known to help support overall emotional wellness, Pinene (possessing a piney scent), that’s known to help ease feelings of discomfort and tension, and others that your nose likely comes across daily in common perfumes and colognes.

 Common terpenes found in Cherry Wine include Myrcene, Caryophyllene, and Geranyl Acetate.
 Our strains are proprietary and only available through BFF.
 Get your Cherry Wine seeds here.

 - Department of Environmental and Biological Sciences, University of Eastern Finland (UEF), Finland; Department of Physics and Mathematics, UEF, Finland.
 Electronic address: firstname.lastname@example.org. https://www.ncbi.nlm.nih.gov/pubmed/30096653